Paternal care: Humans

-Research on the effects of paternal care on human happiness have yielded conflicting results.
-However, one recent study concluded that fathers generally report higher levels of happiness, positive emotion, and meaning in life as compared with non-fathers.
+Research on the effects of paternal care on human happiness has yielded conflicting results.
+However, one study concluded that fathers generally report higher levels of happiness, positive emotion, and meaning in life, as compared with non-fathers.

-According to the United States Census Bureau, approximately one third of children in the U.S. grow up without their biological father in their home.
-Numerous studies have documented negative consequences of being raised in a home that lacks a father, including increased likelihood of living in poverty, having behavioral problems, committing crimes, spending time in prison, abusing drugs or alcohol, becoming obese, and dropping out of school.
+According to the United States Census Bureau, approximately one-third of children in the U.S. grow up without their biological father in their home.
+Numerous studies have documented negative consequences of being raised in a home that lacks a father, including increased likelihood of living in poverty, behavioral problems, committing crimes, spending time in prison, abusing drugs or alcohol, becoming obese, and dropping out of school.

 Non-human primates

-In non-human primates, paternal investment is often dependent on the type of mating system exhibited by each species.
+In non-human primates, paternal investment often depends on the species' mating system.
 Mating systems influence paternity certainty and the likelihood that a male is providing care towards his own biological offspring.

-Paternal certainty is high in monogamous pair-bonded species and males are less likely to be at risk for caring for unrelated offspring and not contributing to their own fitness.
-In contrast, polygamous primate societies create paternity uncertainty and males are more at risk of providing care for unrelated offspring and compromising their own fitness.
-Paternal care by male non-human primates motivated by biological paternity utilize past mating history and phenotypic matching in order to recognize their own offspring.
-Comparing male care efforts exhibited by the same species can provide insight on the significant relationship between paternity certainty and the amount of paternal care exhibited by a male.
-For example, Siamangs (Symphalangus syndactylus) utilize both polyandrous and monogamous mating systems but, it was found that monogamous males are more likely to carry infants and contribute to parental duties compared to those in promiscuous mating systems.
-Studies in Primatology have used primate mating systems and social organization to help theorize the evolutionary significance of paternal care in Primates.
+Paternal certainty is high in monogamous pair-bonded species, and males are less likely to accidentally care for unrelated offspring (which would not contribute to their own genetic fitness).
+In contrast, the offspring paternity of polygamous primate societies may be uncertain.
+Males are therefore at higher risk of providing care for unrelated offspring and missing opportunities to mate, compromising their own fitness.

+Male non-human primates motivated by biological paternity rely on past mating history and phenotypic matching to recognize their biological offspring.

+Comparing male care efforts exhibited by the same species can provide insight on the significant relationship between a male's paternity certainty and the amount of paternal care exhibited by the male.
+For example, siamangs (Symphalangus syndactylus) practice both polyandrous and monogamous mating systems.
+It has been found that monogamous males are more likely to carry infants and contribute to parental care compared to male siamangs in promiscuous mating systems.